godatadriven/data-pipelines-with-airflow-2nd-ed/chapter16/README.md

 kubectl --namespace airflow get pods
 ```

-access the webserver at http://localhost:8080 (or http://localhost:8081 if the webserver pod ends up being deployed at the agent node.
+access the UI at http://localhost:8080 (or http://localhost:8081 if the api-server pod ends up being deployed at the agent node.
 This can be verified with the `kubectl --namespace airflow get pods -o wide` command).
 In the rest of this README we refer to the webserver as http://localhost:8080.

 ### 01 - Overriding the default user